stephenjohnlimb/boot/K8s.md

 # Drain of all processing ready to take off line
 kubectl drain microk8s-vm
 ```
+## Working with Images and Microk8s

+I have done a more complete and full [worked example](BuildAndDeployAContainer.md) of working with images and
+deploying them in microk8s.
+But here is a short primer first.

 ### One way of getting images into microk8s